BernStrom/Huddle-Landing-Page-With-Single-Introductory-Section/README.md

 ## Objectives of the project

-Use as much semantic HTML5 markup. *Think accessibility, readability and SEO optimization.*
+* Use as much semantic HTML5 markup. *Think accessibility, readability and SEO optimization.*

-Style with reusable CSS classes.
+* Style with reusable CSS classes.

-Use responsive design to make the page compatible on screen across mobile and desktop devices.
+* Use responsive design to make the page compatible on screen across mobile and desktop devices.

-Keep the code as clean as possible.
+* Keep the code as clean as possible.

-Most importantly, **Happy coding!🚀**
+And most importantly, _**Happy coding!🚀**_

 ## Technical Components